SharePoint-NodeJS/Awesome-SharePoint-Node.js/README.md

 | [spsave-webpack-plugin](https://github.com/yohanb/spsave-webpack-plugin) |  | a Webpack plugin that allows you upload generated assets to a SharePoint site |
 | [sp-screwdriver](https://github.com/koltyakov/sp-screwdriver) |  | Adds missing and abstracts SharePoint APIs for transparent usage in Node.js applications |

-(this is not a complete list, just a first draft)
+[_this is not a complete list, just a draft_, we're [collecting](https://github.com/SharePoint-NodeJS/Awesome-SharePoint-Node.js/issues/1) some other great libraries and tools to mention too]